Shop Danger Mouse here:

 They booked time in Rome’s cavernous Forum Studios – formerly Ortophonic Studios, founded, amongst others, by the great Ennio Morricone.
 Burton and Luppi scoured the city for vintage equipment, using bottles of wine as payment.
 Every effort was made to replicate the recording practices of the 1960s/70s golden age, recording live and straight to tape, with overdubs but no electronics, computers, 21st-century effects or studio trickery.

 “The studio was a beautiful thing,” says Luppi.
 “It sits underneath a neo-classical church and is carved out of an ancient catacomb.
 The space is huge.
 It has an echo chamber and a room full of vintage tapes.
-The vibe is really inspiring.
+The vibe is really inspiring”.

 Return journeys were made to record the choir and full orchestra.
 “I’m so happy with how it’s turned out, but it’s been a real labour of love,” says Burton, who funded the whole project himself, “It’s taken up a lot of time and effort, not to mention the cost, but it’s because it had to be a certain way.”
-And that, ultimately, reflects what this album is built on: perfectionism, patience, being ambitious and two people who were prepared to go to great lengths to ensure the end result is exactly at it should be.
+And that, ultimately, reflects what this album is built on perfectionism, patience, being ambitious and two people who were prepared to go to great lengths to ensure the end result is exactly at it should be.

-The next step was finding two lead vocalists who could do justice to the songs – three of which been written for a man and three for a woman.
+The next step was finding two lead vocalists who could do justice to the songs – three of which had been written for a man and three for a woman.
 While on tour with Gnarls Barkley, Burton met Jack White of the White Stripes: “I played him some of the tracks, not even thinking I’d be able to get him on it.”
 A year later, White recorded his contributions – The Rose With The Broken Neck, Two Against One and The World – in Nashville.
 “We thought it would be really interesting to combine his voice, which is very rock n’ roll, with this polished and elegant music,” says Luppi.
 “He nailed it perfectly.”

 White’s counterpart, in a revelatory turn, is Norah Jones, who flew to Burton’s LA studio from New York to sing on Season’s Trees, Black and Problem Queen.
 “I really love the way her voice sounds,” says Burton.
 “I knew this was a little bit different for her, but she was really up for it.”

 Subsequently, acclaimed director and photographer Chris Milk was enlisted as ‘Visual Director’, and finally, after half a decade of hard work and unstinting perfectionism, the album was mixed.
 It opens with soprano Edda Dell’Orso’s dramatic voice (used to haunting effect on The Good, the Bad and the Ugly 44 years ago) gracing Theme of Rome.
 For all its cinematic qualities, what follows is not the soundtrack to an imaginary movie, or a homage to the great Italian film composers but a complex, nuanced pop record with intensity and darkness as well as uplift and light.
-(Luppi calls it “a small window on human life, touching on love, death, happiness, desperation, and the visceral connection of a man and a woman”.)
+(Luppi calls it “a small window on human life, touching on love, death, happiness, desperation, and the visceral connection between a man and a woman”.)
 It’s an ambitious work with a uniquely modern sound that has been achieved through traditional, vintage processes.
 It is, above all, a fully realised album, perfectly formed and hauntingly beautiful.

 Welcome to Rome.